califano-lab/single-cell-pipeline/lvScripts/CZI_WalkThrough.md

 We'll now compute protein activity of the data using metaVIPER.
 This is a three step process, incorporating both the single cell network and the GTEx interactormes.
 There are three steps to this process.

 Step 1: run VIPER using the single cell network (To Do: add code to do this).
+Generate an internal rank transformation.
+Use d1-lung-mergedCPM.rds as the input and the network you computed in Step 2 as the interactome.
 Save the viper matrix as 'd1-lung_scNet-vip.rds'

 Step 2: run metaVIPER using the GTEx bulk networks, then convert the file to ensembl gene names